wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.1.0 =
+* Added optional parameter 'exact' which allows you to search for an exact phrase.
+It basically equals a search on YouTube with quotation marks around your search terms.
+* Also changed the API for the sake of scalability!
+The API method "searchYouTube" now takes an array(!) of configurational parameters as argument.

 = 1.0.9 =
 * Bug fixed: YouTube API seems to be case sensitive on some parameters which had caused problems with the "viewCount" (orderBy) parameter.